; Date: Mon Mar 15 2021

 Enabling remote access using

 That's cool that we can easily have remote access to a Docker instance.
 It's very powerful and as we'll see later we can even access a whole Docker Swarm this way.
-But first we need to learn about
+But, there is an even simpler way to use this feature than by maintaining environment variables.

 docker context command lets you record several configurations for different remote Docker instances.
 Then you can easily switch between them simply by running a